MatuxGG/GLMod/README.md

 - Emergencies: Manage emergencies collect.
 - Turns: Manage turns collect (meeting & turns).
 - Votes: Manage votes collect.
 The vote count is not stored, so mayor roles should already work without any action.
+- Roles: Manage vanilla roles actions collect.
+See actions to see which roles.

 ### <ins>Overwrite StartGame</ins>